nystudio107/seomatic/DOCS.md

 #### Site Ownership
 * **Google Site Verification** - For the `<meta name='google-site-verification'>` tag.
 Only enter the code in the `content=''`, not the entire tag.
 [Here's how to get it.](https://www.google.com/webmasters/verification/).
 * **Bing Site Verification** - For the `<meta name='msvalidate.01'>` tag.
 Only enter the code in the `content=''`, not the entire tag.
 [Here's how to get it.](https://www.bing.com/webmaster/help/how-to-verify-ownership-of-your-site-afcfefc6).
+* **Google Tag Manager ID** - If you enter your Google Tag Manager ID here, the Google Tag Manager script tags will be included in your `<head>` (the script is not included if `devMode` is on or during Live Preview).
+Only enter the ID, e.g.: `GTM-XXXXXX`, not the entire script code.
+[Here's how to get it.](https://support.google.com/tagmanager/answer/6102821?hl=en)
 * **Google Analytics Tracking ID** - If you enter your Google Analytics Tracking ID here, the Google Analytics script tags will be included in your `<head>` (the script is not included if `devMode` is on or during Live Preview).
 Only enter the ID, e.g.: `UA-XXXXXX-XX`, not the entire script code.
 [Here's how to get it.](https://support.google.com/analytics/answer/1032385?hl=en)
 * **Automatically send Google Analytics PageView** - Controls whether the Google Analytics script automatically sends a PageView to Google Analytics when your pages are loaded
 * **Google Analytics Plugins** - Select which Google Analytics plugins to enable.
 [Learn More](https://developers.google.com/analytics/devguides/collection/analyticsjs/)